Protein electrophoresis

 • Broad-based peak usually spanning the β and γ regions.

-Some diseases can produce a concurrent acute-phase response and a polyclonal gammopathy, e.g. Feline Infectious Peritonitis Virus infection in cats, Leishmania infection in dogs, systemic inflammation.
+Some diseases can produce a concurrent acute phase response and a polyclonal gammopathy, e.g. Feline infectious peritonitis in cats, Leishmania infection in dogs (often a broad based beta peak [Bertazzolo et al 2022]), systemic inflammation.
 In these cases, you will typically see the following ELP pattern:

 • Increase in total protein (from the chemistry analyzer).